 It’s important to talk about any concerns or questions you have with your specialist and breast care nurse.
 After treatment you’ll probably want to know what to expect, if there’s anything you should avoid, how to make the most of your health and where to get support.

 Cuddles, kisses and massages are affectionate and sensual ways of showing how much you care for someone, even if you don’t feel like having sex.
 You can wait until you and your partner feel ready – there’s no right or wrong time.

 Let your doctor or nurse know if you’re having problems with your sex life.
 They may be able to reassure you about your concerns.
-If you feel uncomfortable talking to your doctor or nurse, you may want to call our Macmillan Support Line|.
+If you feel uncomfortable talking to your doctor or nurse, you may want to call our cancer support specialists.

 Some people may find it helpful to talk to a sex therapist.
 You can contact a therapist through the College of Sexual and Relationship Therapists.

 We have more information available on sexuality and cancer, which explains how cancer and its treatment can affect your sexuality and which includes possible solutions and ways of coping.

 Back to top